pratt12/Dadda_Multiplier/README.md

 # Dadda_Multiplier
 The Design, Simulation and Schematic Generation of the 4x4 bit Dadda Multiplier was done as a part of great initiative: [Mixed Signal Hackathon organised by FOSSEE IIT Bombay](https://esim.marathoniitb.in/home).
 It has been a pain point for semiconductor industry as well as us students, the lack of practice and hands on training projects.
-The hackathon took place on eSim and Makerchip.
+The hackathon took place on eSim and Makerchip giving a great exposure for digital hardware design to me.

 ## Table of Contents